describanoa/owasp-novulnweb/README.md

 - ✅ **A03:2021** – Injection
 - ✅ **A04:2021** – Insecure Design
 - ✅ **A05:2021** – Security Misconfiguration
+- ✅ **A06:2021** – Vulnerable and Outdated Components
 - ✅ **A07:2021** – Identification and Authentication Failures
+- ✅ **A08:2021** – Software and Data Integrity Failures
 - ✅ **A09:2021** – Security Logging and Monitoring Failures

+> 📄 Accede a `/scripts` para ver comandos curl que prueban cada mitigación.

 ## 🧑‍💻 Desarrollo Local